Birdchain/whitepaper-business/README.md

 ### Proxy Contract

 Proxy contract acts as a middleware between all Birdchain contracts and incoming requests.
 Proxy contract is a safety action in order to not to change initial addresses for backend and frontend queries to Ethereum.
-Once Birdchain dev team decide to upgrade the contract, there is no possibility to left initial contract address and simply swap the contract on a newer version.
+Once Birdchain dev team decide to upgrade the contract, there is no possibility to leave initial contract address and simply swap the contract on a newer version.
 This is why we have a mapping between addresses available for the public and internal Birdchain contracts addresses.

 ### Token Contract